Abduliiz/Harmony-Hub/README.md

 </span>

 - As a user, I want to be able to add songs to my playlist.
+- As a user, I want to be able to remove songs from my playlist.
 - As a user, I want to be able to view my list of songs in my playlist.
 - As a user, I want to be able to be able to play, pause, and skip a song
 - As a user, I want to be able to view the artist of the song